Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Focused cylindrical vector beams exciting a dielectric nanoparticle

-Despite its simple shape and high symmetry, high-refractive-index nanospheres, such as Si NS, exhibit more or less complex resonance spectra as function of size (diameter $D$) when excited by a nonpolarized plane wave.
-The lowest order resonance, occurring at a wavelength in the material $\lambda/n_{Si}$ commensurate with the sphere perimeter $\pi$ $D$, corresponds to a magnetic dipole (MD) resulting from a curl-like electric displacement field (See Fig.~\ref{fig:sphere}).
-With increasing size, higher order modes may appear starting with the the electric dipole (ED), then the magnetic quadrupole (MQ), etc.
+Despite their simple shape and high symmetry, high-refractive index nanospheres such as Si NS exhibit more or less complex resonance spectra as function of size (radius $R$) when excited by a nonpolarized plane wave.
+The lowest order resonance, occurring at a wavelength in the material $\lambda/n_{Si}$ commensurate with the sphere perimeter 2$\pi$~$R$, corresponds to a magnetic dipole (MD) resulting from a curl-like electric displacement field (See Fig.~\ref{fig:sphere}).
+With increasing size, higher order modes may appear starting with the electric dipole (ED), then the magnetic quadrupole (MQ), etc.

-As reported by several authors \cite{wozniak_selective_2015, manna_selective_2020, das_dark_2017}, using focused beams with different polarization states may lead to very different resonance spectra.
-A linearly polarized Gaussian beam gives a spectrum similar to the one obtained by a linearly polarized plane wave (assuming a spot size at waist larger than the particle diameter) \cite{zambrana-puyalto_excitation_2012}.
-Contrary, the scattering spectrum of a Si NS illuminated by an azimuthally (resp. radially) polarized focused CVB is very different as only the magnetic (resp. electric) multipolar modes are excited (See Fig.~\ref{fig:sphere}).
-By changing the beam shape and polarization, which is rather simple experimentally, it is thus possible to switch on and off different optical resonances of the nanosphere \cite{wozniak_selective_2015}.
-In addition, it must be emphasized that the magnetic (resp. electric) multipolar modes excited by the azimuthally (resp. radially) polarized focused CVB are not the same as the corresponding modes observed under linearly polarized Gaussian beam excitation.
-Looking at the MD resonance, it is obvious that the electric displacement current and the resulting magnetic dipole and magnetic field have a different orientation.
-The magnetic field is parallel to the $y$-axis with the Gaussian beam linearly polarized along the $x$-axis (Fig.~\ref{fig:sphere}(k)), and parallel to the propagation direction ($z$-axis) in the case of the azimuthally polarized CVB (azi-CVB) (Fig.~\ref{fig:sphere}(e)).
+Several authors \cite{wozniak_selective_2015, manna_selective_2020, das_dark_2017} have reported that using focused beams with different polarization states yields to very different resonance spectra.
+A linearly polarized Gaussian beam gives a spectrum that is similar to that of a linearly polarized plane wave (assuming a spot size at waist larger than the particle diameter) \cite{zambrana-puyalto_excitation_2012}.
+The scattering spectrum of a Si NS illuminated by an azimuthally (resp. radially) polarized focused CVB, on the the other hand, is very different as only the magnetic (resp. electric) multipolar modes are excited (See the scattering spectra in the center panel of Fig.~\ref{fig:sphere}).
+By changing the beam shape and polarization, which is fairly simple experimentally, it is thus possible to switch on and off different optical resonances of the nanosphere \cite{wozniak_selective_2015}.

-The same analysis can be made for the ED resonance.
-With the Gaussian beam, the electric field gradient is roughly aligned with the incident polarization along the $x$-axis (Fig.~\ref{fig:sphere}(h)).
-It is found along the $z$-axis as the electric field of the radially polarized focused CVB (rad-CVB) near the beam waist (Fig.~\ref{fig:sphere}(a)).

-Such results are illustrated in Fig.~\ref{fig:sphere}, showing the far field radiation patterns for the ED (Fig.~\ref{fig:sphere}(c,g)) and MD (Fig.~\ref{fig:sphere}(f,i)) modes excited by the different beams.
-It is is interesting to note that, due to a full cylindrical symmetry around the optical axis $z$, the MD (resp.
-ED) radiation pattern for the azi-CVB (resp. rad-CVB) is closer to a true dipole than the one obtained by Gaussian excitation.